wenliwen64/datafrenzy/content/programming/2014-12-15-git-cheatsheet.md

 ---
 ### Uncommit things:

-*Scenario 1*: You commit something too early and possibly forgoet to add some files, or you mess up your commit message:
+*Scenario 1*: You committed something too early and possibly forgot to add some files, or you messed up your commit message:

     :::sh
     > git commit -m 'initial commit'
     > git add forgotten_file
     > git commit --amend